Douglasville Nursing Home Neglect Lawyer

 Elopement, which is when any resident wanders away from their assisted living or nursing home facility, could indicate another form of gross negligence on the part of the facility.

-How to Report Nursing Home Abuse in Georgia
+How is Nursing Home Abuse Reported in Georgia?

 You can report cases of nursing home neglect or abuse to Georgia’s Department of Human Services, Division of Aging Services, through their website or by telephone during regular business hours.
 If you’re reporting abuse or neglect of adult persons with disabilities who live in long-term facilities, the Department of Community Health will also take your reports.